-Chalmette, La.
-English/U.S. History teacher, Chalmette High School while living first with good friends Steve and Phyllis Smith (Steve had been my assistant manager at Waldenbooks, Gastonia) in Metairie and then for the rest of the school year at 1213 Bourbon St., a short walk away from the Port o’ Call, Buster Holmes’, Snug Harbor, the Dream Palace (with its 12-ft alligator mounted behind the bar), Sweet Willie’s, Molly’s at the Market, the Abbey. . .
+English & U.S. History teacher at Chalmette High School while living first with good friends Steve and Phyllis Smith (Steve had been my assistant manager at Waldenbooks, Gastonia) in Metairie and then for the rest of the school year at 1213 Bourbon St., a short walk away from the Mississippi River and Port o’ Call, Buster Holmes’, Snug Harbor, the Dream Palace (with its 12-ft alligator mounted behind the bar), Sweet Willie’s, Molly’s at the Market, the Abbey. . .

-The Georgia Bulldogs, led by Herschel Walker, plowed through their regular season schedule to an undefeated season, and Donkeyman came to visit for their Sugar Bowl game against Notre Dame, which was to settle the national championship.
+Meanwhile, back in Athens, the Georgia Bulldogs, led by Herschel Walker, plowed through their regular season schedule to an undefeated season, and Donkeyman came to visit for their Sugar Bowl game against Notre Dame, which was to settle the national championship.
 He left Bonita home but brought his sign, which had grown to about 10′ tall with all those scores added to it weekly, and his merchandise.
-We set up shop outside the Superdome where he did a bit of early business and I went to scout out a bar where we could watch the game.
+We set up shop outside the Superdome, where he did a good bit of early business, and I went to scout out a bar where we could watch the game.
 I found the place and returned.
 No Donkeyman, but his sign on the sidewalk.
 As I studied the sign and this scene, someone asked if I was looking for that longhaired dude with the bumperstickers and I said I was and he said the cops had taken him away.

 At the satellite police station not far away, I learned it would cost $50 to get him out.
 I had $47 and some change; the guards made up the difference, laughed, and released him but not his merchandise: “You’ll see it court.”